KevinChngJY/gait_recognition_open_pose/README.md

 | 10 | Number of Observations | 10 Observations/recordings per each person |
 | 11 | In/Outdoor | Outdoor |

+#### you may refer to my steps to record the data using Intel Realsense d435i:

 ---

 ## SECTION 4 : Getting Started with OpenPose